-Need to calibrate your Cricut?
+Need to calibrate your Cricut Explore Air 2?
 Follow this easy tutorial, with easy-to-interpret screenshots and instructions!

-Lately, I’ve been loving finding new ways to use my Cricut Explore Air 2 to help organize our home and create fun, functional DIYs that I can share with you all!
+Lately, my Cricut Explore Air 2 has been getting quite the workout.
+I love using it to make labels to help organize our home and to create fun, cheap DIYs that I can share with you all!

 Like just last week, I created a DIY Acrylic Calendar because I was *this close* to buying one for $110 online when it dawned on me that I CAN TOTALLY MAKE THAT.

-But now that I’ve owned my Cricut for a year, I found myself needing to calibrate it.
+Now that I’ve owned my Cricut for a year, I found that it’s time to calibrate it.

-You can usually tell you need to calibrate your machine when the cuts are OFF, which was absolutely the case in one of the recent projects I’ve been working on that I’ll be sharing with you next week.
+You can usually tell you need to calibrate your machine when the cuts are OFF, which was absolutely the case in one of my recent projects.

-- maybe you’ve tried out a new Cricut Hack that you know you shouldn’t have attempted with your machine – *side-eyes, cough*
+- After trying a new Cricut hack that you know you shouldn’t have attempted with your machine – *side-eyes, cough*